Week 1 16th March to 22nd March

 Mother’s Day in the UK.
-Normally a time for family get together over lunch.
+Normally a time for family get-togethers over lunch.
 Bustling restaurants and cafes serving Sunday Roasts and Afternoon Teas.
 This year’s Mother’s Day will be remembered, but will probably be one that most people want to forget.
-The press and social media is full of images of large groups of people on beaches, outside cafes, in supermarkets, queuing up for ice cream or fish and chips.
+The press and social media are full of images of large groups of people on beaches, outside cafes, in supermarkets, queuing up for ice cream or fish and chips.
 Where’s the social distancing?

 I cannot get my head around why people don’t see what’s coming down the track, in 2 short weeks or less.
 It’s truly frightening- the level of ambivalence or sheer selfishness.
 Every day there are reports, letters, videos from doctors and nurses battling on the frontline.
 The hospitals are very almost full.

-We are tumbling towards an unprecedented healthcare meltdown and the Government are scrabbling to put in place the infrastructure that enables proper lockdown.
+We are tumbling towards an unprecedented healthcare meltdown and the Government is scrabbling to put in place the infrastructure that enables proper lockdown.
 Why?
-Why are we now here when we have had at least 6 weeks notice of what can happen from China?
-Why weren’t the army mobilised then so that an earlier lockdown could have taken place like the ones in some other countries who are slowing the spread?
+Why are we now here when we have had at least 6 weeks’ notice of what can happen from China?
+Why wasn’t the army mobilised then so that an earlier lockdown could have taken place like the ones in some other countries that are slowing the spread?
 Why?
 Perhaps because our Government has put the economy before the people for far too long and cannot break out of that behaviour.
 It’s too little, too late Boris.
 Surely we have to go on lockdown tomorrow?